+Vocational and technical school

+4 years (or 2 years after a completed 3-year vocational programme)

+Programme entails:

-Type of programme Upper secondary general education Upper secondary vocational- technica and technical education Goal To prepare for continuing education at a university.
-To obtain qualifications for a specific occupation to enter the labour market or to continue education at the tertiary level.
-School Gymnasium Vocational and technical school Programme characteristics In Slovenia, there are general and technical gimnazija programmes.
-The latter include gimnazija of technics, gimnazija of economics gimnazija of arts, while the former include general gimnazija and classical gimnazija.
-All programmes have a basic structure of both compulsory and elective parts.
-In all gimnazija programmes, students learn at least two foreign languages.
-The syllabus of general gimnazija includes: 4 years (or 2 years after a completed 3-year vocational programme) Programme entails: • general subjects (40% of total hours), • technical modules (25% to 30% of hours); some modules are compulsory, others are elective • practical training, in part school based in the form of practical lessons, in part as employer based practical training (15% of hours) • interest activities, (5% of hours) • open part of the programme determined by the school in cooperation with companies (10% of hours).
+- general subjects (40% of total hours). - technical modules (25% to 30% of hours): some modules are compulsory, others are elective - practical training, in part school based in the form of practical lessons, in part as employer based practical training (15% of hours) - interest activities.
+(5% of hours) - open part of the programme determined by the school in cooperation with companies (10% of hours).